-Periodically taking snapshots of your VMware ESXi virtual machine state is essential to being able to revert problematic application upgrades and quickly correct other issues.
-However, allowing VMware snapshot files to accumulate without proper oversight can have a profound effect on virtual machine performance.
-In fact, if your storage runs out of free disk space, your virtual machines may not be able to even start, let alone run at peak performance.
+Periodically taking snapshots of your VMware ESXi virtual machine state is essential to ensuring you can revert problematic application upgrades and quickly correct other issues.
+However, allowing VMware snapshot files to accumulate without proper oversight can profoundly degrade virtual machine performance.
+In fact, if you storage runs out of free disk space, your virtual machines might not be able to even start, let alone run at peak performance.
 Therefore, to mitigate problems that could threaten the availability or integrity of your data, you need proper VMware snapshot management.

 - You can take multiple snapshots of a virtual machine, including its memory, to create multiple state-in-time restore points.
 This strategy increases the resiliency of your infrastructure.

-- However, snapshot files take up disk space, so you need to control snapshot creation and deletion to make sure that the size of the free space on your storage is enough for your production needs.
+- However, snapshot files take up disk space, so you need to control snapshot creation and deletion to make sure that there is enough free space on your storage for your production needs.

 - When you create a snapshot, the only thing that happens is some metadata changes, which occur pretty much instantly.
 From that point on, in order not to change anything on the disk and thereby ensure the snapshot remains useful, any changes to the file system get associated with the current live file system; the disk structures associated with the snapshot are left untouched.
 This is done using a technique called “copy on write.”

-Complementing your VMware snapshot management processes with actionable information from Netwrix
+Better VMware snapshot management with actionable reports and alerts from Netwrix

-VMware Snapshot Manager provides only limited snapshot management functionality.
-You can see the snapshots of only one virtual machine at a time.
-Plus, to get the detailed information you need to manage snapshots, such as VMware snapshot size or disk space requirements, you have to go to the storage.
-Therefore, while VMware Snapshot Manager is useful, it may not be sufficient to enable you to take control over VMware snapshot creation across all of your virtual machines in order to minimize the risks to memory, storage and performance.
+VMware Snapshot Manager provides only limited snapshot management functionality: You can see the snapshots of only one virtual machine at a time, and to get the detailed information you need to manage snapshots (such as snapshot size or disk space requirements), you have to go to the storage.
+Therefore, while VMware Snapshot Manager is useful, it may not be sufficient to enable you to get the control VMware snapshot creation across all of your virtual machines that you need to minimize memory, storage and performance risks.

-Netwrix Auditor for VMware enables you to manage your snapshots more efficiently.
+Netwrix Auditor for VMware enables you to manage your snapshots more efficiently by providing an actionable VMware snapshot report and proactive alerts.
 You can:

 - Gain complete visibility into all changes across all of your virtual machines, including snapshot creation, modification and deletion.

-- Avoid downtime by quickly spotting and investigating the creation of multiple snapshots to discover who made them, when they were made, and on which machines.
+- Avoid downtime by quickly spotting snapshot creations and knowing immediately who made each snapshot, when it was created, and on which machine it was made.

-- Stay informed about snapshot activity by simply subscribing to the VMware Snapshot Changes report, which will be delivered automatically on the schedule you specify.
+- Easily stay informed about snapshot activity by having the change report delivered automatically on the schedule you specify.